-Debbie Dunbar is a realist painter with strong leaning toward impressionist techniques, marked by her bold use of light and colour across a range of subjects.
+A realist painter with strong leaning toward impressionist techniques, marked bold use of light and colour across a range of subjects.

 ‘I can’t imagine a time when I will not be painting.
-It is a compulsion.
+I have to paint.

 I work in traditional oils both in the studio and ‘en plein air’

 Everything is about the light, and the emotions that it helps to evoke, whether a cold frosty day where your breath hangs in the air before disappearing or intimate moments shared with friends, around a bright camp fire.
 Without the light there is nothing.